rblalock/handbook/3-employment.md

 ## Working Remotely

---- Currently we do not have a physical home office so the following does not currently apply... ---

-If you're on the team right now it means we fully trust you to do a kickass job, regardless of where you are physically. :fire: :bomb: :thumbsup:
+Currently we do not have a physical home office!
+This means that we fully trust you to do a kickass job, regardless of where you are physically. :fire: :bomb: :thumbsup: